- Doctors & Departments

 The Ponzio Creative Arts Therapy Program provides individual, group and family services throughout Children's Colorado.
 As part of the program, creative arts therapists use the arts to help children work through their problems, deal with pain, and express themselves.
 Art, music, dance, movement and yoga become tools for communication, emotional release, and ultimately, healing.

 Children's Colorado offers interpretation services to patient families who do not speak English or who are deaf or hard of hearing.
 Our interpreters help ensure that families understand their child’s care and medical circumstances.
 Please ask your child’s nurse about this service.

 The Spiritual Care Department and nondenominational chapel are located on the first floor off of the main lobby.
 Patients and families can meet with a pastor for counseling and spiritual support.
 They can help with difficult questions involving ethical principles, religious or cultural beliefs.

 The “Colors of Healing” is a family-centered bereavement program that offers your family an opportunity to learn about the wide range of feelings and emotions associated with grief.
 Bereavement Services provides a variety of programs for families throughout the year.

 Everyone at Children's Hospital Colorado wants you to be pleased with the care that your child receives.
 We also want your entire family’s experience to be as pleasant as possible – which is why we have the following special programs and support in place:

-Patient Representatives act as a liaison between the patient, family and hospital staff and serve to ease any tensions and solve potential problems before they become major issues of concern.
+Patient Advocates act as a liaison between the patient, family and hospital staff and serve to ease any tensions and solve potential problems before they become major issues of concern.
 Patient Representatives also make sure families have all the available resources they may need.

 Family Advisory Council